Force Plates 101: What are they and why are they used?

 Broadly speaking, force plates are extensively used for strength and power diagnostics in sports.
 In healthcare, they assist in clinical analyses of rehabilitation and movement, which is a common application in professional sports as well.

-force plates are extensively used for strength and power diagnostics in sports.
+…force plates are extensively used for strength and power diagnostics in sports.
 In healthcare, they assist in clinical analyses of rehabilitation and movement, which is a common application in professional sports as well.

-For instance, VALD Physical Therapist Sasha Birge, has described the Plyometric Continuum and how different ForceDecks tests can be used to assess the body’s ability to store and release elastic energy, ranging from a squat assessment to a drop jump.
+For instance, VALD Physical Therapist Sasha Birge has described the plyometric continuum and how different ForceDecks tests can be used to assess the body’s ability to store and release elastic energy, ranging from a squat assessment to a drop jump.

 Force plate applications extend beyond jumps alone.
 Growing research on isometric training for strength development has simultaneously increased interest in isometric assessments.
 The isometric mid-thigh pull (IMTP), which is explained in our VALD Athlete Testing series on YouTube, provides a safe and effective assessment of maximal force.
-This is now more frequently utilised than more demanding and time-consuming maximal strength testing.
+This is now more frequently utilized than more demanding and time-consuming maximal strength testing.

-Growing research on isometric training for strength development has simultaneously increased interest in isometric assessments
+Growing research on isometric training for strength development has simultaneously increased interest in isometric assessments.

 VALD’s ForceDecks technology offers insights into the intricate dynamics of human movement.
 Its evolution to a versatile, practical device underscores its importance in understanding and enhancing human performance and health.
 As technology continues to advance, the potential applications of force plates are bound to expand, offering even deeper insights into the mechanics of movement.